shalinimeena/TastyFind_Restaurant_Listing_System/README.md

 3. Open your browser at [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal).

 4. **API Connection:**
    Ensure the frontend is configured to communicate with your FastAPI backend.
-Check for an environment variable or config file where the backend URL is set.
+Check for API_BASE_URL config file where the backend URL is set.

 ---

 ## Usage

-- Use the sidebar to select search modes (by country, city, cuisine, ID, name, description, image, or geolocation)
+- Use the filters to select search modes (by country, city, cuisine, ID, name, description, image, or geolocation)
 - For image search: upload a food image and set your location
 - For geolocation: enter coordinates or use your browser’s location